5argon/arkham-starter/sveltekit/src/lib/md/campaign-reference.md

 This almost always occur on a scenario-specific set, as that set count of cards would also include act, agenda, locations, etc. as well, that you should not shuffle into the encounter deck.

 Depending on setup instruction, it may occur on other sets too.
 To keep spoiler minimal, please read the setup instruction why not all of them are in the deck.
-If you are replaying, probably these parentheses could remind you of the setup instructions without touching the campaign guide.

-This is the most useful for replays, as when you see just the number, you can recall what those cards are.
+This is the most useful for replays, as when you see just the number, you can recall the setup instructions what those cards are.

 # Transitions Tab